06/02/24

 Featured Resource: Onboarding Checklist

 That’s a wrap!
 Our 15-step onboarding plan ensures smooth integration for new team members.
-It’s all about making small adjustments to your onboarding approach to ensure it’s as awesome as it can be for everyone involved…
+It’s all about making small adjustments to your onboarding approach to ensure it’s as awesome as possible for everyone involved…

-Remember not to overlook feedback from employees – it will help you refine and improve your onboarding process.
+Remember not to overlook employee feedback – it will help refine and improve your onboarding process.

 Happy onboarding!